sunnyyan97/sunnyyan97/README.md

 I started my Data journey by completing the IBM Data Science Professional Certificate on Coursera, and then completed the Data Analyst career path from Dataquest to further my learning through projects.

-Welcome to my Github profile.
-The repository named Data-Science-Portfolio contains all of the projects that I've completed so far.

 <!-- <summary><strong>Index</strong></summary> -->
 ### Index